shrinker03/React-Advanced-app--Our-style-live/README.md

 # React-Advanced-app--Our-style-live

-Business Scene :-
-Our style is a fashion brand situated in New york city and they provide a very fine quality of fabric which is easily reflected on their product.
+Overview of project :- This project is a Progressive Web Application(PWA) i.e., user can install the app on web, mobile and desktop just like a native application.

 Product offered :-
 > Hats > Jackets > Sneakers > Mens Wear > Womens Wear